suyashkhare2104/opsly_tf_code_modifier/README.md

 ## 2. How do we fetch the relevant files from a massive codebase?

-The current implementation has a basic approach:
+The current implementation has a hybrid approach:
+- Vector embeddings of file summaries for semantic search
 - `identify_relevant_files()` in `TerraformCodeModifier` uses Gemini to identify relevant files
-- It sends file information (paths, descriptions, dependencies) to the LLM
+- It combines both approaches for better accuracy

 **Improved approaches:**
-- **Semantic Search**: Embed file contents and descriptions using embeddings models
-  - Store these embeddings in a vector database (Pinecone, Weaviate, etc.)
-  - Search for relevant files based on the modification request
+- **Enhanced Vector Search**: Use more sophisticated embedding models or fine-tuned models
 - **Dependency-Aware Retrieval**: Use the dependency graph to expand the set of relevant files
   - If a file is identified as relevant, also include its direct dependencies
 - **Hierarchical Retrieval**: First identify relevant modules, then relevant files within those modules